 Abby had a few more litters thereafter and all pups in each litter were healthy and currently live with their new families.

-Abby is sweet, loving and loves to snuggle.
+Abby is sweet, loving and loves her momma.
 She will chase a ball and most times bring it back.
-She can jump from the ground into my arms.
+She can jump from the ground into the arms of the breeders.
 She loves to run and is very active.
 She will bark at a stranger for about 5 minutes and then afterwards, she is in their lap, but sometimes still barks even while in the person’s lap.

-Chance lives with his new family and is Alakkawa Kennels former breeding male and is a G/W miniature AKK (13 3/4" tall); born on June 8.
-Chance is 3/4" over from being considered a toy.
+It is with complete sadness that the breeders announce the passing of their first AKK - Chance.
+Chance lived with his new family in North Carolina up until he passed away in November 2017.
+Chance was Alakkawa Kennels former breeding male and was a G/W miniature AKK (13 3/4" tall); born on June 8.
+Chance was 3/4" over from being considered a toy.
 Chance was born at Carol Parkinson's kennel; WACO in Washington.
 On May 6, 2005, MaryAnne adopted Chance from Debbie Clifton at Heartland Huskies.

-Chance has the sweetest personality.
-He is very loving, gentle and so regal.
-He does not like getting into trouble and will shy away from drama.
-Chance rarely barks at strangers and is instantly attracted to anyone who pays him the slightest bit of attention.
+Chance had the sweetest personality.
+He was very loving, gentle and so regal.
+He did not like getting into trouble and would shy away from drama.
+Chance rarely barked at strangers and was instantly attracted to anyone who payed him the slightest bit of attention.

-Chance loves to run in the yard, chase squirrels and go for walks.
-Chance has a huge amount of energy and is enjoying living with his new family.
+Chance loved to run in the yard, chase squirrels and go for walks.
+Chance had a huge amount of energy and enjoyed living with his new family.
 Chance retired from breeding when he went to live with his new family.

 Montana lives with her new family and is a former breeding female at Alakkawa Kennels.
 Montana is a B/W miniature AKK (15" tall); born September 5.
 On November 6, MaryAnne adopted Montana from Aliak's Kennel in Illinois.
 Montana currently resides in Florida with a wonderful family who adopted one of Alakkawa's puppies.
 The breeders miss her every single day, but they know she is getting mounds of love and attention.